 Directed wolf removal can be an effective tool to reduce wolf-livestock conflicts, particularly when compared to no action (Harper et al. 2010).
-Despite some findings indicating human-caused mortality or harvest results in increased livestock depredation rates (Santiago-Ávila et al. 2018, Oliynyk 2023) or that lethal control is not effective at reducing depredation rates (Bergstrom et al. 2013, Miller et al. 2016, Eklund et al. 2017, Lennox et al. 2018, Khorozyan and Waltert 2019), in Montana, Rrapid response time and larger numbers of wolves removed following depredation events reduced the occurrence of subsequent livestock depredations across the NRM (Bradley et al. 2015) and reduces reduced risk to neighboring livestock in the same area in Montana (DeCesare et al. 2018).
-Public harvest of wolves in a given location is also correlated with a slight reduction in risk of future depredation events in the same area in Montana (DeCesare et al. 2018).
+Rapid response time and larger numbers of wolves removed reduces the occurrence of subsequent livestock depredations (Bradley et al. 2015) and reduces risk to neighboring livestock in the same area (DeCesare et al. 2018).
 FWP does not translocate wolves to reduce wolf-livestock conflicts.
 The USFWS translocated wolves away from depredation sites in the 1990s when wolves were first recovering but translocated wolves in Montana had poor success at reestablishing and surviving, and often continued depredating (Bradley et al. 2005).
 In addition, now that wolf populations are recovered, there are no longer suitable release sites where other wolves do not exist.
 Wolf depredations on private land are more likely to occur where natural prey is present, if pastures are larger in size, if there is a greater abundance of cattle, and if cattle graze farther from human-developed areas (Mech et al. 2000, Bradley and Pletscher 2010).
 Wolf depredations in Montana tend to recur in the same areas through time, and these areas tend to have higher densities of wolves and livestock (DeCesare et al. 2018).
 The type of livestock (i.e., breeds), their inherent behaviors (e.g., grouping), and how livestock producers respond (i.e., reading their behaviors when on range) may lead to lower risk of depredation threats for certain herds.
-Additionally, strategies implemented to manage land, wildlife, and livestock may influence what occurs to a neighbor's livestock herd and may influence the most effective resolution options available to them.
 Additionally, a neighbor's land, wildlife, and livestock management strategies may influence what occurs to another's livestock herd and the most effective resolution options available to them.
-Financial losses may result directly from wolf depredation Financial losses may result directly from livestock losses due to wolf depredation.
-Indirect costs may accumulate because of increased management activities, changes to agricultural operations, or even indirect impacts on livestock such as reduced calf weight across a herd after a confirmed depredation (Ramler et al. 2014).
-Therefore, livestock producers are encouraged to take measures to protect their livestock and prevent wolf-livestock conflicts.
-While technical and financial assistance may be available to support these efforts, financial losses may still occur.
+Financial losses may result directly from wolf depredation.
 Indirect costs may accumulate because of increased management activities or changes to agricultural operations.